Ymbyydi/my-new-project/README.md

 ## Summary

-Decide whether a player account that farms a boss in Old School Runescape is a bot.
+The goal of this project is to build an AI-based program that could decide whether a character that farms a boss in Old School Runescape is a bot.
+Old School Runescape is a massively multiplayer online role playing game (MMORPG) developed and published by Jagex Ltd.

 ## Background